dotnetdev3/AspNetCoreMultiPartProject/README.md

                 - This action should return a type of `IActionResult`.
                 - This action should remove the `Item` with the matching `Id` property from `_context.Items`. (_Note_ : Don't forget to `SaveChanges`!)
                 - This action should redirect to the `Index` action.
-    - [ ] Create "Item" Views
-        - [ ] Add support for Tag Helpers and Layout
-            - Create a New View "_ViewImports" in the "WishList/Views" folder.
-                - This view should contain `@addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers`.
-            - Create a New View "_ViewStart" in the "WishList/Views" folder.
-                - This view should contain `@{ Layout = "_Layout"; }`. (_Note_ : We've provided a very basic layout for you, this layout contains some basic CSS and Jquery.)
-		- [ ] Create the Item's "Index" View
-			- Create a new View "Index" in the "WishList/Views/Item" folder (You will need to make some of these folders)
-				- This view should use a model of `List<Item>`.
-                - This view should have an `h1` tag containing "WishList".
-                - Inside the `ul` tag should be a razor foreach loop that will iterate through every `Item` in the provided model
-                - Each iteration should contain an `li` tag that provides the `Item`'s `Descrition` property followed by an `a` tag.
-                - The `a` tag should have the attributes `asp-action` set to "delete", `asp-controller` set to "item", and `asp-route-id` set to the `Item`'s `Id` property with the text of the `a` tag being "delete".
-                - In Home's Index view add an `a` tag with attributes `asp-action` set to "index" and `asp-controller` set to "Item" with text "View WishList".
-        - [ ] Create a "CreatePartial" Partial View
-            - Create a new partial view "CreatePartial" in the "WishList/Views/Item" folder.
-                - This view should use a model of `Item`.
-                - This view should contain an `h3` tag saying "Add Item to WishList".
-                - This view should have a `form` tag containing the attributes `asp-action` set to "create" and `asp-controller` set to "item".
-                - Inside the `form` tag create an `input` tag with the attribute `asp-for` set to "description"".
-                - Inside the `form` tag create a `span` tag with the attribute `asp-validation-for` set to "descrption".
-                - Inside the `form` tag create an `button` tag with the attribute `type` set to "submit" and text "Add Item".
-                - In the Item's Index view add the "CreatePartial" view above the `ul` tag.

 ## What Now?